-Feeling tired and fatigued seems to be a normal part of pregnancy from day one to delivery (and beyond!).
-But, you may feel extra sleepy early on when your progesterone levels soar.
+Feeling tired and fatigued seems to be a typical part of pregnancy from day 1 to delivery (and beyond!).
+But you may feel extra sleepy early on when your progesterone levels soar.

 The most common cause of fatigue is the heightened progesterone levels, either via pregnancy or the medications your doctor prescribed.

 Nausea or morning sickness typically starts in the second month of pregnancy, so it’s not necessarily a symptom you would notice in the 2 weeks following an embryo transfer.

 In fact, many people who do get this dreaded symptom report feeling sick to their stomach about 2 weeks after they miss a period.